WHO AM I?

 I was part of Ravinia's Jazz Scholar Program where I learned from jazz greats like Bobby Broom, Dennis Carroll, and Willy Pickins.
 I played music professionally in Chicago before going on to teach as the Group Piano program leader at the Philomusica European School of Music in Fort Collins.
 Now, I teach and continue to play in bands all around Colorado and tour throughout the Western/Central United States.

 I play with Ghost Tapes as their bassist.
 I support Kemp Strings.
-I play a Maurizio Uber Basses Miezo 'Sub'.
+I play a Maurizio Uber Basses Miezo 'Sub', and the Ibanez Mikro 5 string with D'addario Chrome strings.

 Run Towards the Noise